-Medical Condition Symptoms Reponses Hypothermia Adults: shivering, exhaustion, confusion, Take the person's temperature.
-If it is below 95°, get medical attention immediately. fumbling hands, memory loss, slurred speech, drowsiness Get the victim into a warm room or shelter. uiowsiliess If the victim is wearing any wet clothing, remove it.
+Medical Condition Symptoms Reponses Hypothermia Adults: shivering, exhaustion, confusion, fumbling hands, memory Take the person's temperature.
+If it is below 95°, get medical attention immediately. loss, slurred speech, drowsiness Get the victim into a warm room or shelter.
+If the victim is wearing any wet clothing, remove it.
 Infants: bright red, cold skin, very low energy Warm the center of the body first (chest, neck, head and groin) using an electric blanket, if available, or skin-to-skin contact under loose, dry layers of blankets.
 Warm beverages can help increase the body temperature, but do not give alcoholic beverages.
 Do not try to give beverages to an unconscious person.
 After body temperature has increased, keep the person dry and wrapped in a warm blanket.
-Frostbite White or grayish-yellow skin area, skin that feels Get into a warm room as soon as possible. unusually firm or waxy, Immerse the affected area in warm-not hot-water or warm the affected area using body heat.
-Hambiess Do not rub the frostbitten area with snow or massage it at all.
+Frostbite White or grayish-yellow skin Get into a warm room as soon as possible. area, skin that feels unusually firm or waxy, numbness Immerse the affected area in warm-not hot-water or warm the affected area using body heat.
+Do not rub the frostbitten area with snow or massage it at all.
 This can cause more damage.
 Don't use a heating pad, heat lamp, or the heat of a stove, fireplace, or radiator for warming.
 Affected areas are numb and can be easily burned.
-Carbon The most common symptoms of CO poisoning Consult a health care professional immediately. monoxide poisoning are headache, dizziness, weakness, nausea, vomiting, chest pain, and altered mental status.
-Healthcare professional will administer 100% oxygen until the patient is symptom-free, usually about 4-5 hours.
+Carbon monoxide The most common symptoms of CO poisoning are headache, dizziness, Consult a health care professional immediately.
+Healthcare professional will administer 100% oxygen until poisoning weakness, nausea, the patient is symptom-free, usually about 4-5 hours.
+(The most common source is unvented space heaters) vomiting, chest pain, and altered mental status.